etodd/Lemma/README.md

 -- The default material is `(Procedural)` which generates interesting shapes using Perlin noise.
 - Left-click to fill the current cell with the selected material.
 Right-click to empty the current cell.
 - Use the scroll wheel to change the brush size.
+- Switch back to edit mode and change the "Jitter" setting to add a random jitter to your brush.
+The jitter only works with a brush size greater than 1.
+It also works with voxel selections.
+Change the "jitter octave multiplier" to control how fine-grained the jitter is.
 - Hold F while moving on a box to extend or shrink the box.
 - Hold the middle mouse button and move with WASD to create a voxel selection.
 -- Left-click or right-click to fill or empty the whole selection.
 -- Once selected, hit G and use WASD to move the selected voxels.
 Left-click to accept the change or right-click to cancel.
--- Hit C to do the same thing, but copy the voxels rather than moving them.
+-- Hit C to do the same thing, but copy the voxels rather than move them.

 ### Saving maps